What do some apply for Ecuador citizenship? Is it right for you?

 There are a couple of reasons some look into become a citizen of Ecuador.

-Another reason, every ten years or so you have to go through a renewal of your cedula.
+Another reason, every ten years or so you have to go through a renewal of your cedula, which basically includes presenting all the visa paperwork again.
 Once you've been through the process once or twice you may not want to deal with the expense and time that takes.

 According to the government of Ecuador website, applying for citizenship is quite easy.
 You must have either lived in Ecuador as a legal resident for three years or be married to an Ecuadorian for three years.